mandaloriat/print-cards/README.md

 # print-cards

-Programmino per creare pdf con disposte alcune immagini a griglia per agevolare la stampa su fogli pre-tagliati.

-> **English summary:** A cross-platform CLI tool that generates a PDF with images arranged in a grid, perfectly centred on the page, so you can print on pre-cut sheets without alignment worries.
+A cross-platform CLI tool that generates a PDF with images arranged in a grid, perfectly centred on the page, so you can print on pre-cut sheets without alignment worries.

 ---